 To be effective in both of these contexts, you need to stay organized at all times, to keep your strategic, high-level information handy at all times, as well as up-to-date information about features and other product details.

 Returning to ProductPlan’s 2021 Product Roadmap Survey, we found that some of the most common complaints product managers had about their roadmaps were that they did not contain enough key information, did not help the product managers to prioritize effectively, and left their stakeholders with outdated information.

 The product roadmap is often the central document product managers use to help drive the product’s development.
-Which means one of the best ways to get and stay organized — always able to easily refer to, update and communicate the right information to the right constituents — is to use product roadmap software designed just for this purpose.
+This means one of the best ways to get and stay organized — always able to easily refer to, update, and communicate the right information to the right constituents — is to use product roadmap software designed just for this purpose.